Michigan Retirement Guide

 If you have been looking for the best places to retire in Michigan we can help you make an informed choice.
 This website will give you useful data and opinions about the best places to retire in Michigan, including the top active adult retirement communities.
-This mid-western state had just under 9.9 million people in 2012.
+This mid-western state had just over 9.9 million people in 2015 with a median age of 39.3 (2 years higher than USA median).
 It has several large cities such as Detroit, many mid-sized cities like East Lansing, and the sparsely inhabited and very wild Upper Peninsula (UP).
 Michigan is surrounded by 4 of the 5 Great Lakes and reportedly has the longest fresh water coastline in the world.
-The Wikipedia entry for Michiganhas more facts.
+The Wikipedia entry for Michigan has more facts.
+(Updated Nov.
+2016)

 Marquette Park on Mackinac Island

 The Michigan climate is called humid-continental.
 There are 4 seasons.
 Summers are hot and winters are cold with frequent snowstorms.
 The southern part of the state is a bit warmer, and the UP is notorious for frigid weather.

 Michigan's household income at just under $49,087, $4000 lower than the United States median.
 According to MERIC the state has the 3rd lowest cost of living of any state.
 Median home prices are quite less expensive than in rest of the U.S. Thanks to the state's well-publicized economic woes, the statewide median as reported by Zillow was $127,600 in late 2016.
 The median home in the Grand Rapids Metro sold for $170,100 in quarter 23of 2016 vs. the national median of $240,900 (NAR).
 In Ann Arbor the figure was $247,100.
 Wealthy suburbs around Detroit such as Grosse Pointe can be more expensive.

 Tax Burden: At 9.4% the total tax burden in Michigan is the 25st highest combined tax burden in 2012 according to the Tax Foundation.